NVIDIA/CUDALibrarySamples/cuFFTMp/README.md

  - `CUFFT_INC=/hpc_sdk/Linux_x86_64/.../math_libs/include/cufftmp`, where all the cuFFT and cuFFTMp headers files are located
  - `NVSHMEM_LIB=/hpc_sdk/Linux_x86_64/.../comm_libs/nvshmem/lib`, where `nvshmem_bootstrap_mpi.so` is located

+As cuFFTMP is released in HPC SDK 22.3 and up, to build and run the samples (or your applications) with cuFFTMp it is highly recommended to have $MPI_HOME, $CUFFT_LIB, $CUFFT_INC, and $NVSHMEM_LIB all pointing to the same HPC SDK version.

-Note that cuFFTMP library build is released in HPC SDK 22.3 and up.
-If you are using older version of HPC SDK, you can find the cuFFTMP build from [cuFFTMP EA](https://developer.nvidia.com/cudamathlibraryea).
+If you have to use an older version of HPC SDK (21.9 or 21.11), you can find the early-access version of cuFFTMp in [cuFFTMP EA](https://developer.nvidia.com/cudamathlibraryea).

 Then build and run the C2C sample by:
 ```